domoritz/CSE552-Proposal/README.md

 ## Quantitative output

-There will not be a measurable output because
+* There will not be a measurable output.
+* We hope to answer questions about the Myria query execution and develop physical optimization rules based on the observations.